What is a Homeowners Insurance Declaration Page?

 The basics

-The top part of the first page of your homeowners insurance declarations page will have some basic information about you and your policy.
-This includes your name (or the “named insured”), policy number, physical address, email address, when the policy starts (the “effective date”), and the policy’s expiration date.
+When reading through your declarations page, this is the section you should start with.
+The top part of the first page of your homeowners insurance declarations page will have some basic information about you and your policy, including:

 This info might seem like a no-brainer, but be sure to thoroughly check that everything is accurate.
 If you spot a mistake, or if your contact information changes, be sure to get in touch with your insurance company to nip any potential issues in the bud.